 (6) Remote Node: Use a remote node, do not download the blockchain.
+Check the About remote nodes section of this guide for info and risks related to the use of remote nodes.

 (7) Bootstrap/Remote Node Address: Enter the hostname or IP address of the remote node.